- About The Board

 575:1-1-4.
 Hearings for psychologists

 (a) Issuance of formal complaint; setting date for formal hearing.
-If the request for inquiry and/or the summary and recommendation of the Probable Cause Committee appear to the Board to warrant and support such action, and upon the affirming vote of a majority of the members present in open meeting, the Board shall file its own complaint (the Board vs. the licensee) and the Chair of the Board or Executive Officer shall set the date, time, and place for a formal hearing.
+If the request for inquiry and/or the summary and recommendation of the Probable Cause Committee appear to the Board to warrant and support such action, and upon the affirming vote of a majority of the members present in open meeting, the Board prosecutor shall file a complaint on behalf of the Board (the Board vs. the licensee) to initiate an individual proceeding and the Chair of the Board or Executive Officer shall set the date, time, and place for a formal hearing.
 Notice shall be served as specified in Section 1370 (C and E) of the Psychologists Licensing Act, except that notice shall be served twenty (20) days before the date of the hearing.

 (b) Purpose of formal hearing.
 The formal hearing will be an administrative proceeding held to determine whether or not a licensee should be disciplined due to alleged improper conduct.
 The purpose of the proceeding will be that of insuring the overall public interest inherent in such matters and not that of vindicating a private wrong alleged to have occurred to the complaining witness.
 As such, the complaining witness will become a witness only in the Board’s proceedings and is not a party to the Board’s action.

 (c) Notice to licensee.
-The chairperson or vice chairperson of the Board shall then notify the licensee named in the Board’s complaint by certified or registered mail.
+The licensee named in the Board’s complaint shall be notified by certified or registered mail.
 This notification shall include a copy of the Board’s complaint, an explanation of rights, and the date, time, and location of the Board meeting at which the Board will hold its formal hearing regarding the complaint.
 The notice shall also include other information as required in the Administrative Procedures Act.
 The explanation of rights shall include the following alternatives regarding the licensee’s response to the Board’s complaint: The licensee may be represented at the hearing in writing, in person, or by counsel.
 If the licensee does not so appear, the Board may, within its discretion, summarily revoke or suspend the accused’s license or may issue a formal reprimand.
 The Board shall record its findings and order in writing.

 (d) Notice to other persons.
 The Board shall also notify other persons whose presence is required of the date, time, and place of the hearing.
 Notice shall be served as specified in Section 1370 (C and E) of the Psychologists Licensing Act.